Jose Miranda Player Props: Twins vs. Marlins

 - Miranda hit .268 with 25 doubles, 15 home runs and 28 walks.

-- Miranda drove in a run in 34.4% of his 125 games last season, with two or more RBIs in 13.6% of those contests (17).
+- Miranda picked up an RBI in 43 of 125 games last year, with multiple RBIs in 17 of them.
 He drove in three or more runs in six games.

 - He crossed the plate in 40 of 125 games last season (32.0%), including scoring more than once in 4.0% of his games (five times).